Reflexive space: Properties

+Since every finite-dimensional normed space is a reflexive Banach space, only infinite-dimensional spaces can be non-reflexive.

 If a Banach space $Y$ is isomorphic to a reflexive Banach space $X$ then $Y$ is reflexive.

 Every closed linear subspace of a reflexive space is reflexive.
 The continuous dual of a reflexive space is reflexive.
 Every quotient of a reflexive space by a closed subspace is reflexive.

 Let $X$ be a Banach space.
 The following are equivalent.